sensorimotor-superlab/sensorimotor-superlab.github.io/_drafts/join.md

 - [Psychology](https://psychology.uwo.ca/graduate/index.html) (Gribble, Pruszynski)
 - [Physiology & Pharmacology](https://www.schulich.uwo.ca/physpharm/graduate/index.html) (Gribble, Pruszynski)

 Send your PDF to the one of us who you think might be most appropriate to act as your primary supervisor: jdiedric@uwo.ca, pgribble@uwo.ca, or andrew.pruszynski@uwo.ca.
 We strongly encourage students that want to work collaboratively between labs to apply.
 If you plan to do so, simply explain which labs are involved in your statement of research interest.

-Send your PDF to the one of us who you think might be most appropriate to act as your nominal supervisor: jdiedric@uwo.ca, pgribble@uwo.ca, or andrew.pruszynski@uwo.ca.

 The review of applications will begin December 5, 2022, and will continue until positions are filled.